UNSW-ZZSC9020/GitHub/README.md

 Resolving a merge conflict is as simple as editing the file normally, choosing what you want to have in the places git wasn’t sure.

 This is a straightforward example, but merge conflicts can be large and in many different places across a file/repo.
 If possible, avoid merge conflicts.
-This can be done by regularly pulling from the server to update your local copy and by making your branches in such a way that they handle only one feature/section of the code.
+This can be done by regularly pulling from the server to update your local copy and making your branches so that they handle only one feature/section of the code.

 A merge conflict is physically shown in the file in which it occurs, in our case, HelloWorld.md.